Chart Color Schemes

 Donvale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As per the latest Census evaluation in Donvale, 86.8% of dwellings were houses, with the remaining 13.3% comprising semi-detached homes, apartments, and other types.
-This differs from Melbourne's metropolitan area, where 67.9% of dwellings are houses and 32.1% are other types.
-In Donvale, home ownership stood at 45.6%, with mortgaged dwellings making up 38.3% and rented dwellings comprising 16.1%.
-The median monthly mortgage repayment in the area was $2,500, higher than Melbourne's average of $2,000.
-Meanwhile, the median weekly rent in Donvale was $450, compared to Melbourne's $390.
-Nationally, Donvale's median monthly mortgage repayments were significantly higher at $2,500 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+In Donvale, as per the latest Census evaluation, 86.8% of dwellings were houses, with the remaining 13.3% being semi-detached, apartments, or other types.
+This contrasts with Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Donvale stood at 45.6%, with mortgaged dwellings at 38.3% and rented ones at 16.1%.
+The median monthly mortgage repayment was $2,500, higher than Melbourne metro's average of $2,000.
+The median weekly rent in Donvale was $450, compared to Melbourne metro's $390.
+Nationally, Donvale's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing